 How do you take your coffee?

-Perhaps you like your cold brew straight black or served over ice.
+Perhaps you like your cold brew straight black or served over ice with oat milk.
 Or maybe you’re the type of person that prefers mixing with cold water, milk, or sweetener.
 The truth is that there are 100 ways to do it.